No Records Found

 - Most Famous Guests: Catherine the Great, Alexander von Humboldt.
 A very special hotel in a very special location; Castle Hotel Mönchstein sits, fairy tale like, atop the Hill of Mönchsberg in old Salzburg, is surrounded by its own wooded parkland and has stunning views of Mozart’s city below, and the glorious Alps.
 It has excellent spa facilities, massage, beauty and wellness treatments, an infinity swimming pool and an outdoor hot tub.
 It also has two of the very best restaurants in Salzburg, and a chic, stylish bar.
 All in all Schloss Hotel Mönchstein is a top of the range luxury 5 star hotel with an elegant ambience, exceptional levels of service and one which consistently appears in any sensible list of Austria’s very best hotels.
 THE ACCOMMODATION: The have a range of double rooms and suites, all of which are spacious and well appointed, and with some nice marble bathrooms (with jacuzzis, and some jacuzzis with a view).
 All the suites, and the largest of the rooms; the Executive Rooms, have space for another two single beds, or one double, if required, and so can sleep up to four people in total.
 Check your options on the booking page here.
 The interiors of the rooms READ MORE

 - Schloss Kapfenstein is a charming, family owned boutique hotel with a thousand years of history, an excellent gourmet restaurant and a gorgeous hilltop setting over-looking the vineyards of Volkanland in Austria’s green and picturesque eastern Styria region.
 The castle estate also produces its own wine, wine which many consider to be among the best in the region, and a full compliment of enotourism activities are offered.
 THE ACCOMMODATION: With just 16 rooms and suites the castle is very much a boutique hotel and the choice is pretty straightforward; either a double room or a double suite.
 Both are extremely spacious and comfortable with the rooms covering 20 m² and the suites, which have a semi-separate seating area, a full 40 m².
-Check your options out on the booking page here.
 They both also display lots of rustic old style elegance, with wooden floors and beams and lots of nice antique furniture pieces, while also having modern hotel mod cons including flat screen satellite TV, WiFi, safe and minibar.
 All accommodation is B&B and the breakfast is a generous feast, worthy of a hotel with such high culinary standards.
-FACILITIES & THINGS TO DO: Schloss Kapfenstein may not be well READ MORE
+PRICES: Check out all the details – prices, reviews and more photos – on the booking page here.
+FACILITIES & THINGS READ MORE

 - Most Famous Guests: Richard Wagner, Johannes Brahms, Emperor Franz Joseph I, Charlie Chaplin.
 “Stay at the Imperial and feel like an Emperor,” said Charlie Chaplin during his visit, and that just about sums Hotel Imperial up.
 Completed in 1866 as a residence for Duke Philipp of Württemberg the neo-classical Palais Württemberg, as it was known, was within 10 years transformed into the Imperial, a hotel which quickly became known as Vienna’s finest and grandest.
 Not much has changed; Hotel Imperial has still such a reputation, and has managed to retain the ambience of the grand old days of the Austro-Hungarian Empire, with its ornate marble, hand-carved statues and massive crystal chandeliers, while subtly adding modern facilities and comforts along the way.
 The service here is consistently impeccable and its Michelin star restaurant, the OPUS, is considered one of the very best in Vienna, be sure to try at least one evening meal.
 THE ACCOMMODATION: There are 138 double/twin rooms in total, 62 of which are suites, a much higher proportion than usually found in, even the most luxury of, hotels and thus are relatively good value compared to rooms.
 The suites are really a cut above, and if you need extra convincing; READ MORE